-- For the Hitters data, a regression tree for predicting the log salary of a baseball player, based on the number of years that he has played in the major leagues and the number of hits that he made in the previous year. - At a given internal node, the label (of the form $X_j < t_k$) indicates the left-hand branch emanating from that split, and the right-hand branch corresponds to $X_j \ge t_k$.
-For instance, the split at the top of the tree results in two large branches.
-The left-hand branch corresponds to Years < 4.5, and the right-hand branch corresponds to Years \ge 4.5. - The tree has two internal nodes and three terminal nodes, or leaves.
+- At a given internal node, the label (of the form $X_j < t_k$) indicates the left-hand branch emanating from that split, and the right-hand branch corresponds to $X_i \ge t_k$. - The tree has two internal nodes and three terminal nodes, or leaves.
 The number in each leaf is the mean of the response for the observations that fall there.